hisausage7/147M9/README.md

           { question: "When faced with casualties that have been overcome with gas, you should:",
-            options: ["A. treat the casualties, ventilate the area and then turn off the gas supply", "B. turn off the gas supply, ventilate the area and then treat the casualties", "C. turn off the gas supply, ventilate the area and then treat the casualties"], answer: "B" }, { question: "Hazards found in the workplace are the result of unsafe:",
+            options: ["A. treat the casualties, ventilate the area and then turn off the gas supply", "B. turn off the gas supply, ventilate the area and then treat the casualties", "C. ventilate the area, treat the casualties and then turn off the gas supply"], answer: "B" }, { question: "Hazards found in the workplace are the result of unsafe:",
             options: ["A. human conditions only","B. environmental conditions only","C. human and environmental conditions"], answer: "C" }, {